Rules

 To determine which Active Directory objects apply to the rule's filter, the filter is converted to an LDAP query and polled against AD.
 The returned objects are then verified a second time before applying any rule actions to the object.

-Currently, rules can only be scheduled to run daily.
+Currently, rules can only be scheduled to run daily at a specific time.
 Depending on the response to this feature, additional scheduling flexibility may be added in the future.

 Danger